Terms of engagement

 - We will advise you separately of the name of the file handler who will be assigned to doing most of the work under the Document Review Service as well as the identity of the partner (Client Partner) with overall responsibility for your business relationship with us.
 The file handler may not be a solicitor, but the Client Partner will be an experienced solicitor.

 - From time to time, and if we consider it to be of importance in relation to our work for you under the Document Review Service, it may be necessary for us to involve other staff, including trainees and paralegals, with different levels of experience or with other areas of expertise.
 We will, in each case, let you know in advance why we consider it necessary, what the area of specialisation is, and the name of that person.

 DATA PROTECTION, CONFIDENTIALITY AND DISCLOSURE

 We use the information you provide primarily for the provision of legal services to you and for related purposes including:

-Our use of your information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
+Our use of your information is subject to your instructions, data protection law and our duty of confidentiality.